microsoft/azuredevopslabs/labs/vstsextend/octopus/readme.md

    ![](images/PUProject.png)

 1. Once the project is created, click **Define your deployment process**.
 The [deployment process](https://octopus.com/docs/deploying-applications/deployment-process) is like a recipe for deploying your software.
-You define the recipe by adding steps and variables to a Project.
-Each step contains a specific action (or set of actions) that is executed as part of the deployment process each time your software is deployed.

    ![](images/DefineProcess.png)